AnkBurov/retrofit-http-client-adapter/README.md

 which is a great library, but it has one major flaw - under the hood OkHttp uses blocking IO even for async calls (Dispatcher creates a worker thread per each network call).
-It's acceptable for Android applications where a number of background threads usually is not too big, but for Java web server applications a thread per each network call sometimes a major no-go.
+It's acceptable for Android applications where a number of background threads usually is not too big, but for Java web server applications a thread per each network call sometimes is a major no-go.

 The adapter solves the problem by bringing to Retrofit support of fully asynchronous